hel-astro-lab/runko/README.md

 Vlasov module has been used to simulate the development of beam instability in a stratified medium.

 In this 1D1V simulation we track the development of stratified beam instability starting from a relative density of ~10^-5 as the incoming beam enters the box.
-At higer densities of ~1 the beam excites Langmuir wave turbulence and heats the background plasma.
+At higher densities of ~1 the beam excites Langmuir wave turbulence and heats the background plasma.
 This is a density contrast of over 100000!